IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Adding a New Dataset
 ====================

 #.
 Navigate to the dataverse in which you want to add a dataset.
 #.
-Click on the "Add Data" button and select "New Dataset" in the dropdown menu.
+Click on the "Add Data" button and select "New Dataset" in the dropdown menu. **Note:** If you are on the root dataverse, your My Data page or click the "Add Data" link in the navbar, the dataset you create will be hosted in the root dataverse.
+You can change this by selecting another dataverse you have proper permissions to create datasets in, from the Host Dataverse dropdown in the create dataset form.
+This option to choose will not be available after you create the dataset.
 #.
 To quickly get started, enter at minimum all the required fields with an asterisk (e.g., the Dataset Title, Author,
    Description, Contact Email and Subject) to get a Data Citation with a DOI.
 #.
 Scroll down to the "Files" section and click on "Select Files to Add" to add all the relevant files to your Dataset.